 On a really cold day in January, our 54 year old Marcellus Shale fresh water truck driver, Carl, picked up his vehicle at his work site in Clymer, Indiana County, and drove to a nearby creek to load up.
 Two hours later, Carl was found lying, face down, beside his truck.
 Dead.
 The 10 foot…

 Quite often I am asked, “What’s the difference between Supplemental Social Security Disability (SSI) and Social Security Disability (SSD)?”
+For answers to common questions about SSI and SSD, visit our Social Security Disability FAQs.
 Here is a quick overview of these two programs: Let’s start with SSD.
-SSD is a monthly income benefit for individuals who are disabled.
-An individual must meet the strict rules set up by the Social Security Administration (SSA)…
+SSD is a monthly income benefit for individuals who are…

 Someone recently asked me this question: Relative to helping people who are seriously hurt in auto collisions, what is the biggest problem you face in trying to advocate for your clients?
 That’s an easy question to answer: Many times, there is not enough auto insurance coverage to adequately compensate our clients for their injuries and losses!…